MystenLabs/sui/external-crates/move/documentation/book/src/generics.md

 # Generics

 Generics can be used to define functions and structs over different input data types.
-This language feature is sometimes referred to as _parametric polymorphism_.
-In Move, we will often use the term generics interchangeably with type parameters and type arguments.
+This language feature is sometimes referred to as parametric polymorphism.
+In Move, we will often use the term generics interchangeably with _type parameters_ and _type arguments_.

 Generics are commonly used in library code, such as in [vector](./primitive-types/vector.md), to declare code that works over any possible type (that satisfies the specified constraints).
-Generic code can sometimes be used to interact with storage in many different ways that all still share the same implementation.
+This sort of parameterization allows you to reuse the same implementation across multiple types and situations.

 ## Declaring Type Parameters